Photo by Anna Goodhall

 HEDGEHOGS OFTEN GET PARASITES AND ILLNESSES

-Staff or students can register to the website.
+Staff or students can register to the programme.
 Register a new team, or become a part of an existing team.

 Volunteering for Hedgehog Friendly Campus only needs 1-2 hours of your time per month!
 We're looking for team leaders and team members - get in touch for more information!